Keyboard shortcuts

 • Tazuna exits non-zero on failure, so no special error handling is needed on the CI side (see CLI - Exit Codes).

-tazuna state syncCompares the Build result with State, and only reflects the differences (added / modified / always-sync)Yes
+tazuna apply --syncCompares the Build result with State, and only reflects the differences (added / modified / always-sync)Yes

 Rough guidance: